iracleous/HrProjectNbg-2024/HrProjectNbg-2024/Readme.md

 ﻿Hr department
 ------------------------------------------------------
+Business Analysis
+A Hotel company has a Human Resources department (HR).
 Employees are managed.
 Employee belongs to a department.
 Employee has a manager.
-Web Api and Web App.
+Develop a Web Api and a Web App.

 The Web app is available at
 https://localhost:7247/